PranavEranki/Berkeley-Coursework/README.md

 I graduated after 2 hectic years full of late nights grinding out projects, early mornings preparing for midterms, and weekends spent making memories.
 I learned a lot about engineering, developed my technical skillset/portfolio, and most importantly, grew tenfold as a person and young adult.
 I tried to actively learn from my regrets, journal and introspect, and stay hungry for improvement.

-Although this won't be a huge blog post about everything I learned about myself as a person, and will mainly focus on my classes, _I gaurantee that college will teach you just as much, if not more, about your personality, deficiencies, strengths, traumas, and potential._
+Although this won't be a huge blurb about everything I learned about myself as a person, and will mainly focus on my classes, _I gaurantee that college will teach you just as much, if not more, about your personality, deficiencies, strengths, traumas, and potential._

 I hope this repository will serve useful for you.
-Best of luck in everything you do, and may you change the world.
+Best of luck in everything you do, and may you change the world for the better.
 Best,
 Pranav